fvdhoef/vera-module/doc/VERA Programmer's Reference.md

 #### Blitting

-A special combination of address and the 2 bits is used to signify **copying** of 4 bytes at the same time (aka "blitting").
+A special combination of the lower 2 bits of the address and the 2 bits in **Write pattern** is used to signify **copying** of (up to) 4 bytes at the same time (aka "blitting").
 This is when address % 4 == 0 and the 2-bit pattern is 11b.
 This works as follows:

-1. Whenever there is a **read** from DATA0 or DATA1 (and this "blit-setting" is the case) an internal **32-bit cache** is filled with the (aligned 32-bit) value of DATA0 or DATA1.
+1. Whenever there is a **read** from DATA0 or DATA1 (and this "blit-setting" is the case) an internal **32-bit cache** is filled with the 32-bit value at VRAM address ADDR0 or ADDR1 (aligned to 32-bit).
-2. Whenever there is a **write** or value 0 to DATA0 or DATA1 (and this "blit-setting" is the case)  this stored 32-bit cache is written to the VRAM address.
+2. Whenever there is a **write** of value 0 to DATA0 or DATA1 (and this "blit-setting" is the case) this stored 32-bit cache is written to the VRAM address ADDR0 or ADDR1 (aligned to 32-bit).

 This effectively allows for copying 4 bytes _at the same time_ from VRAM to VRAM.

 #### Masked blitting

 It is also possible to blit _parts_ of the 32-bit cache.
-The value written to VERA (using a `sta DATA0` or `sta DATA1` in the above step 2) is used as an inverted nibble mask.
+The value written to VERA (using a `sta DATA0` or `sta DATA1` in the above step 2) is namely used as an inverted nibble mask.
+For example: writing the value `11000011b` to DATA0 in blit mode will mean that only the two middle bytes of a 32-bit value are copied.

-Setting a bit to 0 will make sure the corresponding nibble will be copied.
-Setting a bit to 1 will let a nibble be untouched during the blit.
-The Least Significant Bit (LSB) will affect the nibble with the lowest VRAM address (the left most pixel on screen) and the MSB will affect the nibble with the highest VRAM address (the right most pixel on screen).
+Setting a bit to 0 in this inverted mask will make sure the corresponding nibble _will_ be copied.
+Setting a bit to 1 will let a nibble be _untouched_ during the blit.
+The Least Significant Bit (LSB) will affect the nibble with the lowest VRAM address (the left most pixel) and the MSB will affect the nibble with the highest VRAM address (the right most pixel).

 **Note**: the above feature (multibyte writing and copying) is limited to main Video RAM: $00000-$1F9BF